netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

             - name: "NS_VIP"
               value: "X.X.X.X"

-4. Once you have configured Citrix ingress controller with the required values, deploy the Citrix ingress controller using the following command.
+4. Once you have configured Netscaler ingress controller with the required values, deploy the Netscaler ingress controller using the following command.

             kubectl create -f cic.yaml